Kantha o Kahini: Textiles and Storytelling

 The resonances with prints from the Calcutta Art Studio are unmistakable.

-On this print for example, Kali, wearing a skirt of severed arms and garlanded with severed heads, for instance, stands astride two versions of Shiva; Tara on the right, tramples him.
+Here, for example, Kali, wearing a skirt of arms and a garland of heads, stands astride two versions of Shiva.

 The enemies/demons that Kali combats have varied with historical context.
-The visual trope was invoked frequently during the colonial period to map the growing resistance to British imperialism.
+The visual trope was adapted during the colonial period to map the growing resistance to British imperialism.

-Along with the sword-wielding figures on elephant and horseback is a shotgun-bearing man, aiming from his treetop perch at far right.
+Along with the sword-wielding figures on elephant and horseback is a shotgun-bearing man, aiming from his treetop perch near the upper right corner.

 Playful animal figures also abound in the imagery of this period.